University of Edinburgh

 Synopsis of PhD:

-The project will via CCTV analyse the micro-dynamics of violent episodes in British prisons along with their circumstances with the purpose of understanding the factors that impact the occurrence of interpersonal violence amongst male prisoners.
+The project will via CCTV analyse the micro-dynamics of violent episodes in prisons along with their circumstances with the purpose of understanding the factors that impact the occurrence of interpersonal violence amongst male prisoners.